cirruslabs/cirrus-ci-docs/docs/faq.md

 * 8.0 CPUs for FreeBSD VMs.
 * 12.0 CPUs macOS VM (1 VM).

+Note that a single task can't request more than 8 CPUs (except macOS VMs which are not configurable).

 !!! note "No Monthly Minute Limit"
     There are no limits on how many minutes a month you can use!
 Please keep in mind that mining cryptocurrency is against our Terms of Service, and will most likely be blocked by firewall rules and other anti-fraud mechanisms.
 Be a good citizen in the OSS community!